Kitware/VTK/Documentation/release/dev/add-vtkOCCTPDCReader.md

 ## Adding a new OpenCascade Reader

-VTK now provides a reader that produces a vtkPartinionedDataSetCollection that represents the structures found in a STEP, IGES, BREP, or XBF files/streams using OpenCascade.
+VTK now provides a reader that produces a vtkPartinionedDataSetCollection that represents the structures found in a STEP, IGES, BREP, Binary BREP, or XBF files/streams using OpenCascade.
 The collection will also contain a VTK DataAssembly which is used to capture the hierarchy of the geometry.